AEW Dynamite preview: The lineup for Wednesday's head-to-head battle with NXT - Pro Wrestling Dot Net

 -Chris Jericho, Big Bill, and Bryan Keith vs. Mark Briscoe, Tomohiro Ishii, and Kyle O’Reilly in a Fight Without Honor

-Powell’s POV: Christian Cage also stated that he intends to call out Hook to “extend the olive branch.”
-The show will also feature the follow-up to Bobby Lashley’s debut.
-Dynamite will be live from Manchester, New Hampshire at SNHU Arena.
+Powell’s POV: FTR vs. House of Black in a qualifier for the four-way AEW Tag Team Title match at Full Gear has been announced for the November 13 edition of Dynamite.
+Wednesday’s Dynamite will be live from Manchester, New Hampshire at SNHU Arena and will air head-to-head with NXT.
 Join me for my weekly live review as Dynamite airs Wednesdays on TBS at 7CT/8ET.
 My same night audio reviews of Dynamite are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment